This post may contain affiliate links. For more information, please read my disclosure policy.

+This post may contain affiliate links.
+For more information, please read my disclosure policy.

 Plus you get extension activities!
 You can set up a nature table for each month.
 Little ones love to collect seeds, leaves, and critters.
 And a nature table gives you a place to store their treasures and to bring nature into the house after you’ve been exploring nature together.
 Plus, the kids will enjoy spending time outside looking for nature treasure and organizing them on the table.

-We’ll do our nature sketches curled up in the warm kitchen drinking hot chocolate, listening to the recommend music, and studying the various pieces of art.
+Just think, you can do your nature sketches curled up in the warm kitchen drinking hot chocolate, listening to the recommend music, and studying the various pieces of art.
 Since all the different things are well organized, it takes less time to gather the kids for a little bit of fun using this fabulous complete curriculum than it does to hand them busy work to keep them occupied.